 We have known for some time now that, apart from anything else, invoking fear frankly just doesn’t work.
 When we present only examples of possible catastrophes, threats and dangers, we shut down learning.

-How much more powerful it is to share with our girls our own stories of personal failures and setbacks, and to explain how we bounced back.
+How much more powerful it is to share with our girls our own stories of personal failures and setbacks.
+And then to explain how we bounced back.

 And when our teen girls do trip up?
 We must try not to say, “I told you so.”
 Even if we did tell them so!